pluginsGLPI/talk/README.md

 Talk
 ====

-This glpi plugin alter the ticket form interface.
+This glpi plugin alters the ticket form interface.
-It merge in one tab the followings :
+It merges in one tab the followings :

  * Followups
  * Task